Father Judge High School

 Father Judge High School is a Roman Catholic high school in Philadelphia, Pennsylvania, United States.
-The Oblates of St. Francis de Sales run the school, which the Roman Catholic Archdiocese of Philadelphia established in 1954.
+The Oblates of St. Francis de Sales provide ministerial leadership to the school community, which the Roman Catholic Archdiocese of Philadelphia established in 1954.

 History

-The school is named for Father Thomas Augustine Judge (1868–1933), who organized lay missionaries in the northeastern United States.
+The school is named for Father Thomas Augustine Judge (1868–1933), who organized lay missionaries in the northeastern United States and founded the Missionary Servants of the Most Holy Trinity.
 Fr.
-Judge founded the congregation of sisters whose "motherhouse" is located next to the high school; these sisters then donated a portion of the land to the archdiocese on which the school was built.
+Judge also founded the congregation of sisters whose "motherhouse" is located next to the high school; these sisters then donated a portion of the land to the archdiocese on which the school was built.